-- 3.1 The Cabinet is the part of the County Council which is responsible for most day-to-day decisions.
-The Cabinet comprises the Leader of the County Council and up to nine councillors who meet together to take decisions.
-Meetings of the Cabinet are generally open for the public to attend, except where personal or confidential matters are being discussed. - 3.2 The Cabinet is responsible for taking 'Key Decisions' which are decisions which are termed significant, either in financial terms or in its effects on communities living or working in an area comprising two or more electoral divisions in the County area. - 3.3 The Cabinet has to make decisions which are in line with the Council's overall policies and budget.
-If it wishes to make a decision which is outside the budget or policy framework, this must be referred to the Council as a whole to decide. - 3.4 In some instances individual Cabinet Members may have delegated powers to take decisions on behalf of the Cabinet.
+- 3.1 The Cabinet is the part of the County Council which is responsible for making key decisions.
+The Cabinet comprises the Leader of the County Council and up to nine elected members who meet together to take decisions.
+Meetings of the Cabinet are generally open for the public to attend, except where confidential or exempt information needs to be discussed (details on exemption can be found in Section 12 Access to Information Procedure Rules). - 3.2 The Cabinet is responsible for taking 'Key Decisions' which are decisions which are termed significant, either in financial terms or in its effects on communities living or working in an area comprising two or more electoral divisions in the County area. - 3.3 The Cabinet has to make decisions which are in line with the Council's overall policies and budget.
+If it wishes to make a decision which is outside the budget or policy framework set by the Strategic Plan, this must be referred to the Council as a whole to decide. - 3.4 In some instances, individual Cabinet members may have delegated powers to take decisions on behalf of the Cabinet.